 But in the last fifteen years, there has been unremitting neurological research which reveals fundamental insights about how we humans function.
 This information is not arbitrary – it’s factual.
 These studies impact everything about how we structure work.
 They show how brain functions affect perception, emotion and conscious thought.

 While the growing body of neuroscience must stand the scrutiny of further research, we can begin to see applications in the workplace.
-The following are the BIG FIVE.
 These core ideas have implications for all management practices:

 Rock says, “Labeling and understanding these drivers draws conscious awareness to other non-conscious processes which help in two ways.
 Knowing the drivers that can cause a threat response in others enables people to design interactions to minimize threats (for example, knowing that a lack of autonomy (for some) may activate a threat response, a leader may consciously avoid micromanaging their employee.
 Second, knowing about these drivers can activate a reward response enabling people to motivate others more effectively by tapping into internal rewards thereby reducing the reliance on external rewards such as money.”

 It raises important questions, for example, about some of the “staples” of the modern workplace like performance reviews and motivation tools that have no basis in understanding individual and group dynamics in light of the social neuroscience.